-At Boston Properties, Inc.'s 2012 annual meeting of stockholders held on May 15, 2012, the stockholders of Boston Properties, Inc. approved the Boston Properties, Inc. 2012 Stock Option and Incentive Plan (the "2012 Plan").
+At the Company's 2012 annual meeting of stockholders held on May 15, 2012, the stockholders of the Company approved the Boston Properties, Inc. 2012 Stock Option and Incentive Plan (the "2012 Plan").
 The 2012 Plan replaces the 1997 Plan.
-The material terms of the 2012 Plan include, among other things: (1) the maximum number of shares of common stock reserved and available for issuance under the 2012 Plan is the sum of (i) 13,000,000 newly authorized shares, plus (ii) the number of shares available for grant under the 1997 Stock Plan immediately prior to the effective date of the 2012 Plan, plus (iii) any shares underlying grants under the 1997 Plan that are forfeited, cancelled or terminated (other than by exercise) in the future; (2) "full-value" awards (i.e., awards other than stock options) are multiplied by a 2.32 conversion ratio to calculate the number of shares available under the 2012 Plan that are used for each full-value award, as opposed to a 1.0 conversion ratio for each stock option awarded under the 2012 Plan; (3) shares tendered or held back for taxes will not be added back to the reserved pool under the 2012 Plan; (4) stock options may not be re-priced without stockholder approval; and (5) the term of the 2012 Plan is for ten years from the date of stockholder approval.
+The material terms of the 2012 Plan include, among other things: (1) the maximum number of shares of common stock reserved and available for issuance under the 2012 Plan is the sum of (i) 13,000,000 newly authorized shares, plus (ii) the number of shares available for grant under the 1997 Plan that are forfeited, cancelled or terminated (other than by exercise) in the future; (2) "full-value" awards (i.e., awards other than stock options) are multiplied by a 2.32 conversion ratio to calculate the number of shares available under the 2012 Plan that are used for each full-value award, as opposed to a 1.0 conversion ratio for each stock option awarded under the 2012 Plan; (3) shares tendered or held back for taxes will not be added back to the reserved pool under the 2012 Plan; (4) stock options may not be re-priced without stockholder approval; and (5) the term of the 2012 Plan is for ten years from the date of stockholder approval.

-During the nine months ended September 30, 2012, Boston Properties, Inc. issued 20,756 shares of restricted common stock and 186,007 non-qualified stock options and the Company issued 174,650 LTIP Units and 400,000 2012 OPP Units to employees and non-employee directors under the 1997 Plan and 2012 Plan.
-Employees and directors paid \$0.01 per share of restricted common stock and \$0.25 per LTIP Unit and OPP Unit.
-An LTIP Unit is generally the economic equivalent of a share of restricted stock in Boston Properties, Inc. The aggregate value of the LTIP Units is included in noncontrolling interests in the Consolidated Balance Sheets.
+During the nine months ended September 30, 2012, the Company issued 20,756 shares of restricted common stock, 186,007 non-qualified stock options, 174,650 LTIP Units and 400,000 2012 OPP Units to employees and non-employee directors under the 1997 Plan and 2012 Plan.
+Employees and directors paid \$0.01 per share of restricted common stock and \$0.25 per LTIP Unit is generally the economic equivalent of a share of restricted stock in the Company.
+The aggregate value of the LTIP Units is included in noncontrolling interests in the Consolidated Balance Sheets.
 Grants of restricted stock and LTIP Units to employees vest in four equal annual installments.
-Restricted stock is measured at fair value on the date of grant based on the number of shares granted, as adjusted for forfeitures, and the closing price of Boston Properties, Inc.'s Common Stock on the date of grant as quoted on the New York Stock Exchange.
+Restricted stock is measured at fair value on the date of grant based on the number of shares granted, as adjusted for forfeitures, and the closing price of the Company's Common Stock on the date of grant as quoted on the New York Stock Exchange.
 Such value is recognized as an expense ratably over the corresponding employee service period.
-The shares of restricted stock granted during the nine months ended September 30, 2012 were valued at approximately \$2.2 million (\$107.31 per share weightedaverage).
-The non-qualified stock options granted during the nine months ended September 30, 2012 had a weighted-average fair value on the date of grant of \$19.50 per option, which was computed using the Black-Scholes option-pricing model utilizing the following weighted-average assumptions: an expected life of 5.4 years, a risk-free interest rate of 0.92%, an expected price volatility of 28.4% and an expected dividend yield of 2.9%.
-The weighted-average exercise price of the options is \$107.23, which was the weighted-average closing price of Boston Properties, Inc.'s common stock on the date of grant.
-The LTIP Units granted during the nine months ended September 30, 2012 were valued at approximately \$17.3 million (\$98.83 per unit fair value weighted-average) using a Monte Carlo simulation method model.
-The weighted-average per unit fair value of each LTIP Unit granted was estimated on the date of grant using the following assumptions: an expected life of 5.8 years, a risk-free interest rate of 0.94% and an expected price volatility of 29.1%.
-As the 2011 OPP Awards and 2012 OPP Awards are subject to both a service condition and a market condition, the Company recognizes the compensation expense related to the 2011 OPP Awards and 2012 OPP Awards under the graded vesting attribution method.
-Under the graded vesting attribution method, each portion of the award that vests at a different date is accounted for as a separate award and recognized over the period appropriate to that portion so that the compensation cost for each portion should be recognized in full by the time that portion vests.
-Dividends paid on both vested and unvested shares of restricted stock are charged directly to Partners' Capital in the Consolidated Balance Sheets.
-Aggregate stock-based compensation expense associated with restricted stock, non-qualified stock options, LTIP Units, 2008 OPP Units, 2011 OPP Units and 2012 OPP Units was approximately \$6.4 million and \$5.6 million for the three months ended September 30, 2012 and 2011, respectively, and approximately \$23.8 million and \$22.7 million for the nine months ended September 30, 2012 and 2011, respectively.
-For the nine months ended September 30, 2012, stock-based compensation expense includes approximately \$2.7 million consisting of the acceleration of vesting of Boston Properties, Inc.'s Chief Operating Officer's stock-based compensation awards associated with his resignation.
-Upon the conclusion of the three-year measurement period in February 2011, the 2008 OPP Awards were not earned, the program was terminated and the Company accelerated the then remaining unrecognized compensation expense totaling approximately \$4.3 million during the nine months ended September 30, 2011.
-At September 30, 2012, there was \$24.4 million of unrecognized compensation expense related to unvested restricted stock and LTIP Units and \$9.4 million of unrecognized compensation expense related to unvested 2011 OPP Units and 2012 OPP Units that is expected to be recognized over a weighted-average period of approximately 2.7 years.
+The shares of restricted stock granted during the nine months ended September 30, 2012 were valued at approximately \$2.2 million (\$107.31 per share weighted-average).
+The non-qualified stock options granted during the nine months ended September 30, 2012 bad a weighted-average fair value on the date of grant of \$19.50 per option, which was computed using the Black-Scholes option-pricing model utilizing the following weighted-average assumptions: an expected life of 5.4 years, a risk-free interest rate of 0.92%, an expected price volatility of 28.4% and an expected dividend yield of 2.9%.
+The weighted-average per unit fair value weighted-average) using a Monte Carlo simulation method model.
+The weighted-average per unit fair value weighted-average of sant using the following assumptions: an expected life of 5.8 years, a risk-free interest rate of 0.94% and an expected price volatility of 29.1%.
+As the 2011 OPP Awards and 2012 OPP Awards are subject to both a service condition and a market condition, the Company's Common stock on the